aldeebhasan/LaravelCacheFlusher/README.md

 ### 2) driver (default : your default cache driver)

-It will be used to specify the cache driver the package will work with, it is preferable to use the cache driver similar to the one you used in your project. you can control its value using the entry `CACHE_FLUSHER_DRIVER` in your .env file.
+It will be used to specify the cache driver the package will work with, it is preferable to use the cache driver similar to the one you used in your project (to make sure that all the operations done on the same cache driver). you can control its value using the entry `CACHE_FLUSHER_DRIVER` in your .env file.